Visual Time Series Forecasting: An Image-driven Approach: Experiments

+\paragraph{\textbf{Harmonic Data:}} The Harmonic dataset are dominated by cyclic patterns (see left column of Figure~\ref{fig:datasets}).
+As explained in section~\ref{sec:datasets}, each time series in the Harmonic dataset is a mixture (superposition) of two randomly generated individual sinusoids, and each sinusoid exhibits short cyclic patterns along with long term damping or magnifying trends. \textbf{ARIMA} performs well but not best because on many occasions, individual sequences don't span the full range of variability needed to tune the model's parameters.
+This is a barrier for \textbf{ARIMA} as it doesn't have the capability to cross-learn between multiple independent time-series.
+The naive forecasting baseline \textbf{RandomWalk} can only learn time-independent stepwise value changes, thus cannot model cyclic patterns. \NumAE and \VisualAE capture these patterns well, as observed in Figure~\ref{fig:qualitative}(a) and Table~\ref{tab:results}, with \NumAE performing slightly better according to numeric metrics, and \VisualAE taking the lead in image-based metrics.

-\textbf{Random Synthetic Data:} It is hard to predict the exact daily changes in the OU data owing to the random process' nature.
+\paragraph{\textbf{OU Data:}} It is hard to predict the exact daily changes in the OU data owing to the random process' nature.
 However, over a larger scale, the OU data is predictable as a mean-reverting process.
-Visually, we expect majority of the values to concentrate around the mean value of the time series with some noise.
-Figure~\ref{fig:qualitative}(b) shows that \textbf{VisualAE} concentrates on the hidden mean value, and was also able to partially recover the range of the noise.
-On the other hand, \textbf{NumAE} predicted the mean value as a steady line.
-Similarly, Figure~\ref{fig:benchmark} and Table~\ref{tab:table} show that, on average, \textbf{VisualAE} outperforms both baseline methods.
+Visually, we expect majority of the values to concentrate around the mean value of the time series with some noise. \RandomWalk extrapolates the last observed value, whereas \ARIMA extrapolates the in-sample mean value as a steady line for each sample; \NumAE predicts a slightly jagged version of the same.
+This becomes evident in the abnormally large MASE error, which is sensitive to division by a small term $\epsilon = 1e-4$ when the naive one-step denominator approaches 0.
+The SMAPE metric appears to be similarly non-informative, as it cannot disambugate the performance of the four methods.
+The intricacies of these forecasts are captured in the IoU and JSD metrics, according to which \VisualAE performs the best.
+This is evident in Figure~\ref{fig:qualitative}(b), where we show that \textbf{VisualAE} concentrates on the hidden mean value, and was also able to partially recover the range of the noise – unlike the other baselines.

+\paragraph{\textbf{ECG Data:}} ECG time series are periodical with intermittent spikes, and hence inherently predictable.
+They have relatively constant frequency and do not posess much time dependent uncertainty.
+Figure~\ref{fig:qualitative}(c) shows that \textbf{VisualAE} is able to capture these cyclic patterns well, as evidenced by all metrics – image-based and numeric. \VisualAE is able to handle data with sharp and abrupt changes, and better recovers the heart beat spikes as compared to \NumAE.
+Similar to the Harmonic dataset, \ARIMA is unable to capture the spiky patterns in ECG dataset, and \RandomWalk simply extrapolates the last value.